-Christie Pearce Rampone's life story exemplifies how humility, perseverance, and hard work can be the perfect formula for success, on and off the field.
-It's not always about lifting the trophy or the gold medal, but the lessons you learn when you lose as well.
-When you need to "pivot" some of the best opportunities arise and they can lead to some of your biggest successes.
+Christie Pearce Rampone's life story exemplifies how humility, hard work, and perseverance can be the perfect formula for success, on and off the field.
+It’s not always about lifting the trophy or the gold medal, but the lessons you learn when you lose as well.
+When you need to “pivot” some of the best opportunities arise and they can lead to some of your biggest successes.

-One of the most legendary players in the history of international soccer, Christie retired in 2017 and has transitioned to being an author, prominent sports broadcaster, keynote speaker and soccer coach.
+One of the most legendary players in the history of international soccer, Christie retired in 2017 and transitioned to being an author, global keynote speaker, broadcaster, and soccer and mental conditioning coach and is a “recruit” on Season 4 of Fox’s Special Forces: World’s Toughest Test

-A Point Pleasant, NJ native, Christie attended Monmouth University on a basketball scholarship and was their starting point guard, walking on to the school's soccer team.
-During her senior year, then U.S. Women's National Team head coach Tony DiCicco called her into the USWNT camp in January of 1997 AND transitioned her to a defender from an attacking college player college.
-Christie was rarely out of the starting lineup for the next 19 years, starting in 272 of her 311 caps, the second-highest in international soccer, for both men or women.
+A Point Pleasant, NJ native, Christie attended Monmouth University on a basketball scholarship and was their starting point guard, walking on to the school’s soccer team.
+During her senior year, then U.S. Women’s National Team head coach Tony DiCicco, called her into the National Team camp in January of 1997 and transitioned her to a defender from an attacking college soccer player.
+Christie was rarely out of the starting lineup for the next 19 years for the US, starting in 272 of her 311 caps, the second highest in international soccer, for both men and women.

-professional leagues (New York Power - WUSA 2001-2003; Sky Blue FC and MagicJack SC -WPS 2009-2011; and Sky Blue FC - NWSL 2013-2017).
-She also served as the head coach of Sky Blue FC in 2009 (while still playing as the captain), leading the team to an improbable Women's Professional Soccer championship.
+Christie began her professional career in 2001, and played in all three iterations of the US professional leagues (New York Power - WUSA 2001-2003; Sky Blue FC and MagicJack SC - WPS 2009-2011; and Sky Blue FC - NWSL 2013-2017).
+She also served as the head coach of Sky Blue FC in 2009 (while still playing as the captain), leading the team to an improbable Women’s Professional Soccer championship.
 Oh yeah, and she did it all while she was pregnant with her second daughter, Reece.

-Since hanging up her boots, Christie has done broadcast work for FOX Sports, including its coverage of the US Women's National Soccer Team, the 2019 FIFA Women's World Cup, the CONCACAF Gold Cup, and other matches.
+Since hanging up her boots, Christie has done broadcast work for FOX Sports, including its coverage of the 2019 FIFA Women’s World Cup, the CONCACAF Gold Cup, and more.
+It was announced in August 2025, the Christie will be part of the cast of Fox’s Season 4 of Special Forces: World's Toughest Test, that premieres September 25, 2025.

 While she may be called Captain America or Soccer Super Mom, Christie has always made sure that she left "it on the field” and didn’t bring it home, the wins or the losses.
 When it was time to be mommy, she dedicated those moments to being present, so that she is a whole person, understanding that when the workday ends or training is over, your personal health and family need to be the priority.
 Christie gives her tips on how to do that, weaving in personal stories.